Testing is essential in any software project. To be successful, however, you need talented software testers.

 While the approach to software testing is more important than the technology, testing tools help a QA professional find defects in code.
 Here are a few categories of tools for software testers to use:

 - Bug tracker.
 This type of tool provides a way to list known bugs, prioritize them and track the progress toward a fix.
 Bug trackers are a subset of collaboration tools, which can include source code version control, text and video chat, and shared drives.

 - Screen capture.
 A picture is worth a thousand words.
 Use a tool to snap a screencap of an error message and provide annotation.
 Better yet, make a short, narrated video reproducing the bug.

 - Test data generation.
 Free tools, such as PerlClip and TestDataGenerator, produce sample data and export it.
 Similarly, form filler tools, like the browser extension Fake Data and Bug Magnet, automatically fill forms with fake valid or invalid data for test purposes.

 - Test idea generation.
 All-pairs -- also known as pairwise -- tools reduce the number of possible test cases, while optimizing coverage.
 One such tool, Hexawise, provides a free trial online.

 - Mind maps.
 Make a list of the major features, paths or risks of the software, then publish and track progress with mind map software.
 Visualize notes for better organization and clarity.

 - Log searchers.
-Splunk and similar tools can ease log searches, essentially turning them into a Google-like experience.
+Splunk and similar tools can ease log searches, essentially rendering a Google-like experience.
 You can also use merge tools, like WinMerge, to compare text files.